dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 	- Public Role: This is a special role for non authenticated users, you can assign all the permissions on views and menus to this role, and everyone will access specific parts of you application.

-Of course you can create any aditional role you want and configure them as you like.
+Of course you can create any additional role you want and configure them as you like.

 Permissions
 -----------